Updated 7/24/2020 - WEST CARY - OPEN

 Face coverings or masks are an important part of preventing the spread of COVID-19.
 The CDC recommends that everyone wear cloth face coverings when leaving their homes, regardless of whether they have fever or symptoms of COVID-19.
 This is because of evidence that people with COVID-19 can spread the disease, even if they do not have symptoms.

-In order to protect our patients, our staff are required to wear masks.
-In order to protect our staff, we also require that all patients, parents and visitors 3yrs of age and older wear a face covering or mask while in our office.
+In order to protect our pateints, our staff are required to wear masks.
+We also require all patients, parents and visitors 3yrs of age and older to wear a face covering or mask to any visit at our office (this includes both in-office and drive-thru visits).
 We want our patients and staff to stay as healthy as possible during this time.

 Thank you, for your understanding.